-Lafont's research is partially supported by the NSF, under grants DMS-1207782, DMS-1510640.
-Prassidis's research has been cofinanced by the European Union (European Social Fund - ESF) and Greek national funds through the Operational Program "Education and Lifelong Learning" of the National Strategic Reference Framework (NSRF) - Research Funding Program: THALIS.
-Wang's research is partially supported by an Ohio State University Presidential Fellowship award.
-MSC2010: 18F25, 19D35, 18E10.
+[†] The research of the first author is partially supported by the NSF, under grant DMS-1207782.

+^{}The research of the second author has been co-financed by the European Union (European Social Fund - ESF) and Greek national funds through the Operational Program "Education and Lifelong Learning" of the National Strategic Reference Framework (NSRF) - Research Funding Program: THALIS.